 Dazed and Confused

-On June 5, following a 24-hour delay due to bad weather, Dwight D. Eisenhower, commander of the Allied forces, ordered the attack on Normandy a-go.
-By 6:30 am, details rose from the sea and began the seize that would last officially until sometime in August of ‘44.
+On June 5th, following a 24-hour delay due to bad weather, Dwight D. Eisenhower, commander of the Allied forces, ordered the attack on Normandy a go.
+By 6:30 am, five naval assault divisions were on their way to Normandy to lay siege to Nazi positions.

 While their main target was Normandy, Allies attacked five other beaches on the coast of France simultaneously.
 Heavy casualties were sustained by the Allies at Utah and Omaha beaches.